 Chicago Real Estate Investing – Trends and Forecast

 The Chicago real estate market is slow to recover since the housing bubble burst (compared to other areas in the Midwest.)
-However it is now going strong and it will continue even stronger in 2018.
-Home prices are still at 19% below pre-crash levels, but they are expected to recover by 2020.
-The forecast is a 10 percent increase in sales volume in 2018 (according to Lawrence Yun, chief economist for the National Association of Realtors.)
-Chicago real estate definitely has been an uptrend market in the last few years, due to job growth and better economy.
+However, it is now going strong and it will continue even stronger in 2018.
+Home prices are still at 19 percent below pre-crash levels, but they are expected to recover by 2020.
+The forecast is a 10 percent increase in sales volume in 2018 (according to Lawrence Yun, chief economist for the National Association of Realtors).
+Chicago real estate definitely has been an uptrend market in the last few years, due to job growth and a better economy.
 There are recent corporate expansion and relocation to Chicago for major corporate headquarters.
-Also there is a steady increase of jobs, 54,000 just this year, which triggered a 2% increase in housing rents.
+Also, there is a steady increase of jobs, 54,000 just this year, which triggered a 2 percent increase in housing rents.

-Chicago Real Estate Investing: what does this mean to the real estate investor?
+Chicago Real Estate Investing Program: what does this mean to the real estate investor?

 A few ideas on where to locate distressed properties:

 - Public Databases – these public records are free and are the best source for property owners going through some type of distressed situation: pre-foreclosures, tax delinquent, bankruptcy filings, divorce filings, probate.

 - MLS Extended Listings – sellers of properties listed on the MLS for a long time (90+ days,) are probably more motivated to negotiate.

 - Driving for Dollars – there is still no better way to find the most recent vacant/abandoned properties and owners in distress than driving around and seeing for yourself the target properties.

 For more information on the Chicago real estate market and how to locate distressed properties for wholesale or flip, join me for a real estate investing program at a Chicago Live Event.